space for your students

 Ages 5-14

-With our six wheeled robotic models of Mars Rovers, students experiment how to control and move around complex terrain.
-In planning mode, they can simulate how a rover is really driven on Mars by planning a route and then sending the driving commands to the rover and then watching what happens!
+In planning mode, they can simulate how a rover is driven on Mars by planning a route, sending the driving commands to the rover, and watching what happens!

-Our augmented reality 3D printed planets are a fantastic way to explore not only for visually impaired students but also for everyone else.
+Our augmented reality 3D-printed planets are a fantastic way for visually impaired students and everyone else to explore.

-You’ll look at differences in the surface of Mars, Earth and the Moon, and explore the Solar System.
+They will examine the differences in the surfaces of Mars, Earth, and the Moon and explore the Solar System.

 Water rockets